gooorack/TensorflowStudy/README.md

 # Tensorflow Study

-A series of lessons i made as i studied Tensorflow.
-They are meant to progress one after another and gently introduce new concepts.
+A series of lessons made to help beginners study Tensorflow.
+They progress one after another and gently introduce new concepts.
 Blog posts discussing these lessons can be found [HERE](http://gooorack.com)

-These are designed for beginners with a basic knowledge of python.
+These are designed for people with a basic knowledge of python.

 ## Tutorial index